 Minaqua Fisheries Co-op (Renville, Minn.) uses heated water from waste water generated by the nearby Southern Minnesota Beet Sugar Cooperative to raise tilapia fish.

-Energy/water reuse includes: reuse of non-contact industrial cooling water; reuse of hot water from a laundromat by a nearby greenhouse; use of waste heat from a crematory to heat a nearby recreation center and its pool; using waste heat from a data center.
+1 or more organizations registered as users of the MN Materials Exchange; energy/water reuse includes: reuse of non-contact industrial cooling water; reuse of hot water from a laundromat by a nearby greenhouse; use of waste heat from a crematory to heat a nearby recreation center and its pool; using waste heat from a data center.
 Record projects under best practice action 20.6 where a city wastewater plant sells reclaimed water for non-potable ag-processing, irrigation, cooling or power plant uses, or when the plant co-generates electricity and heat and sells it to businesses.

 Report how the city is, on an ongoing basis, helping businesses complete these reuse projects and how many completed projects exist.

 Who's doing it

 Date action report first entered: